Skip navigation

 During a perfusion scan:

-• A health care provider will inject the radioactive tracer into your vein through an intravenous (IV) line.
+• Your provider will inject the radioactive tracer into your vein through an intravenous (IV) line.

-• The tracer will collect in the blood vessels of your lungs.
+• The tracer will collect in the blood vessels of your lungs to show how the blood flows in your lungs.

 • Your provider will use the scanner to take pictures of your lungs.

-• You will be moved into several positions during the test so the scanner can capture images of the lungs from different angles.
+• You will be moved into several positions during the test so the scanner can capture images of your lungs from different angles.

 Will I need to do anything to prepare for the test?